Written by Fadilah Ali, Assistant Executive Director, Gulf and Caribbean Fisheries Institute

 Equipped with the communication products developed by GCFI and GGGI, the GMA Winners visited all relevant fishing communities, fish houses, fishing cooperatives, fish processing plants, fish markets and other community establishments to erect and distribute communication products.
 These GMA Winners capitalized on their authority as respected leaders within their local fishing communities to educate communities about ALDFG, and what can be done to reduce fishing gear impacts whilst simultaneously building capacity.
 During these interactions, the GMA winners were also able to gain insight into existing levels of awareness of the issue of ALDFG within these communities as well as to discuss with their peers other issues, observations and experiences.

 This article is part of the SSF Highlights series of articles published regularly to the SSF Hub.
-Use the links below to read previous SSF Highlights:
+To read previous SSF Highlights, follow this link.